 The enCore device stores the system time on a battery-backed clock module, so the time display is still available even after the device has been switched off and back on again.

-In most device displays, the current time is indicated in the top-right corner, with the exception of the higher level displays such as the home display.
+In most device displays, the current time is indicated in the top-right corner, except for the higher-level displays such as the home display.

 Time stamp format in the display